residualimages/span_ud_nodeserver/POLYGLOT_CONFIG.md

 ## Configuration

-shortPoll = how often to begin the SPAN circuit value query
+shortPoll = how often to begin the SPAN circuit value query.
             Strongly suggest not any more frequently than 15 seconds, default is 30. longPoll  = not currently used